HypothesisWorks/hypothesis/README.markdown

 ## Getting Started

-Hypothesis is not available on rubygems.org as a developer preview.
+Hypothesis is available on rubygems.org as a developer preview.
 If you want to try it today you can use the current development branch by adding the following to your Gemfile:

 ```ruby